July 1998 |

 1895 at Ballarat, Vic, John Quinane aged 82 died

-If you know how any of these people fit into our family tree please let us know how they fit in and how you know where they belong. |
+If you know how any of these people fit into our family tree please let us know

 Your Contributions!